Hunting Means and Methods

 Air Guns and Arrow Guns

-Alligator, game animals, furbearers, squirrels, and non-migratory game birds (except eastern turkey) may be hunted with air guns and arrow guns provided:
+Alligator, game animals, furbearers, squirrels, and non-migratory game birds (except wild turkey in the East Zone) may be hunted with air guns and arrow guns provided:

-• alligators, bighorn sheep, javelina, mule deer, white-tailed deer, pronghorn, and turkey (except eastern turkey) may be taken only with pre-charged pneumatic arrow guns, or pre-charged pneumatic air guns.
+• alligators, bighorn sheep, javelina, mule deer, white-tailed deer, pronghorn, and turkey (except wild turkey in the East Zone) may be taken only with pre-charged pneumatic arrow guns, or pre-charged pneumatic air guns.

 • pre-charged pneumatic air guns must fire a projectile of at least .30 caliber in diameter and at least 150 grains in weight with a minimum muzzle velocity of 800 feet per second or any combination of bullet weight and muzzle velocity that produces muzzle energy of at least 215 foot pounds of energy.